-Phyllis Schlafly has been a national leader of the conservative movement since the publication of her best-selling 1964 book, A Choice Not An Echo.
-She has been a leader of the pro-family movement since 1972, when she started her national volunteer organization called Eagle Forum.
+Phyllis Schlafly was a national leader of the conservative movement since the publication of her best-selling 1964 book, A Choice Not An Echo.
+She created the pro-family movement in 1972, when she started her national volunteer organization called Eagle Forum.
 In a ten-year battle, Mrs. Schlafly led the pro-family movement to victory over the principal legislative goal of the radical feminists, called the Equal Rights Amendment.
-An articulate and successful opponent of the radical feminist movement, she appears in debated on college campuses more frequently than any other conservative.
+An articulate and successful opponent of the radical feminist movement, she debated on college campuses more frequently than any other conservative.
 She was named one of the 100 most important women of the 20th century by the Ladies’ Home Journal.

 Mrs. Schlafly is the author or editor of 27 books on subjects as varied as family and feminism (The Power of the Positive Woman and Feminist Fantasies); the judiciary (The Supremacists: The Tyranny of Judges and How to Stop It); religion (No Higher Power: Obama’s War on Religious Freedom); nuclear strategy (Strike From Space and Kissinger on the Couch); education (Child Abuse in the Classroom); child care (Who Will Rock the Cradle?); and phonics (First Reader and Turbo Reader).